gevhaz/hugo-theme-notrack/README.md

   siteHeading: "a header title"
 ```

-If you want to show the latest posts from your blog at the bottom of the
+If you don't want to show the latest posts from your blog at the bottom
-home page, set `showBlogLatest` to true in your site `config`.
-You may
+of the home page, set `showBlogLatest` to false in your site `config`.
-also want to change the number of posts shown (default: 3) and the
+You may also want to change the number of posts shown (default: 3) and
-heading above it (default "Latest from the blog") In config.yaml, it
+the heading above it (default "Latest from the blog") In config.yaml, it
 would look like this:

 ```